waldesem/Web-Personal-DB/README.md

 ### Start backend

-To start a server run the command in terminal:
+To start an application run the command in terminal:
 ```
 uv run server.py # for desktop mode; more options see in the server.py
 ```